 It’s also important to make sure that the focal point is clear and that it sits well in the frame.

-Using S-curves in your photography will help you guide the viewer on a visual journey through your photo, adding both depth and a sense of visual rhythm.
+Using S-curves in your photography will help you guide the viewer on a visual journey through your photo, adding both depth and a sense of visual rhythm to photos.

 Whether you’re using these soft, flowing lines to create compositional separation in the frame or using the curve itself as the focal point, the S-curve is definitely a worthy addition to any photographer’s toolbox.

-What’s more, it can be used in just about any genre of photography.
+What’s more, it can be used in just about any genre of photography – don’t just stick to the ‘safe bets’, like the rule of thirds when composing your next photo.

 What are your favorite uses of the S-curve?